 For instance, hardware shops or garden cenres could build home-improvement kits and post how-to videos for common household or garden projects.
 Restaurants and bakeries could sell make-your-own kits for kids and families.

 Yoga studios, gyms, and personal trainers might offer virtual classes to accommodate at-home workouts.
 Meanwhile, hairstylists and makeup artists could offer online tutorials for clients.

 Use what you have to create new products and services

-For example, breweries and distilleries are making FDA-approved hand sanitizer to meet the current demand.
+In the USA, for example, breweries and distilleries are making FDA-approved hand sanitiser to meet the current demand.
 Some dog-walking services, Kurtz noted, are delivering groceries.